Affordable Housing and Sustainable Design: The Goals Are Aligned

 There is a vast, unmet need for affordable housing in the U.S.

 More than eight million extremely low-income households pay more than half of their incomes to rent their homes.
-In addition, more than a half million people in the U.S. were homeless last year.
+In addition, more than a half million people in the U.S. are homeless.

 Andrew Spofford, chief of staff of the nonprofit Preservation of Affordable Housing (POAH), says that right now the U.S. is “serving something like one in four families that really need housing assistance.”